|For over seventy-five years I've been

 Maybe there'll be children of your own coming up, and if there are,

-you'll be able to tell them about the road you travelled, about the
+you'll be able to tell them about the road you traveled, about the

-road all old Indians travelled, and about what you went through.
+road all old Indians traveled, and about what you went through.
 What

 you know you'll be able to pass on."